representational-alignment/representational-alignment.github.io/2025/index.md

     image: sid.jpg

 news:
+  - content: "All decisions have been sent out and the list of accepted papers can be found on [OpenReview](https://openreview.net/group?id=ICLR.cc/2025/Workshop/Re-Align).
+We are super excited to see you all in Singapore!"
   - content: "Small deadline extension!
 The deadline for for contributed papers is now <b>Wednesday, February 5th, 2025</b>."
   - content: "Announcing the workshop date: <b>Monday, April 28th, 2025</b> (Day 2 of the ICLR Workshops)!"
   - content: The <a class="scroll-link" href="#cfp">call for contributed papers</a> at Re-Align 2025 is now live!